jqwik-team/jqwik/BACKLOG.md

 ### Contracts / Specifications / Domain objects

-see example in package `examples.docs.contracts.eurocalc`
+see example in package `net.jqwik.docs.contracts.eurocalc`

 - Allow specification of consumer and provider contract in test class
 - Allow spec annotations in domain classes a la clojure-spec